 Because occupations involving physical labor dominate the local economy, Granville - Mark is generally considered to be a blue-collar town.
 36.10% of the Granville - Mark workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Granville - Mark is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Granville - Mark who work in office and administrative support (14.16%), management occupations (8.09%), and healthcare (7.12%).

-The education level of Granville - Mark citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.64% of adults 25 and older in Granville - Mark have a college degree.
+The percentage of adults in Granville - Mark who are college-educated is close to the national average for all communities of 21.84%: 19.64% of the adults in Granville - Mark have a bachelor's degree or advanced degree.

 The per capita income in Granville - Mark in 2022 was $34,626, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $138,504 for a family of four.
 However, Granville - Mark contains both very wealthy and poor people as well.